 SELECT FOR UPDATE on the row in the table

 t.
-This locks the row for an update as a part of a transaction that has a very high priority.
+This locks the row for an update as a part of a transaction that has a very high priority (that is, in the

 yugabyte=# SELECT * from t WHERE k='k1' FOR UPDATE;

-Before completing the transaction, try to update the same key in your other session using a simple update statement.
+Before completing the transaction, try to update the same key in your other session using a basic update statement, as follows:

 yugabyte=# UPDATE t SET v='v1.1' WHERE k='k1';

-Finally, in the first session, update the row and commit the transaction.
-This should succeed.
+Finally, in the first session, update the row and commit the transaction, as follows:

 yugabyte=# UPDATE t SET v='v1.2' WHERE k='k1';